 - 2 Tbsp cilantro, chopped

-- Serve immediately with your peach salsa on top.
+- Serve your salmon immediately with extra lime wedges and your peach salsa.